Full Guide on Vinyl Record Types

 Final Tones

-So, there you have it, the end to this brief, though I hope comprehensive, guide to the various vinyl record types, assembled so that you might be able to navigate the oft overwhelming world of vinyl collecting.
+So, there you have it, the end to this brief, though I hope a comprehensive guide to the various vinyl record types, assembled so that you might be able to navigate the oft overwhelming world of vinyl collecting.
 Off you go, out into the big wide world!

 FAQs Vinyl Record Types